shawna-p/mysterious-messenger/docs/Adding-a-New-Character-to-VNs.md

 ### "Story Mode" Images

-If you would also like to define a "Story Mode" image for your new character (aka the image that shows up beneath a chatroom to let you enter story mode/VN mode), see [[Setting up Sequential Chatrooms]].
+If you would also like to define a "Story Mode" image for your new character (aka the image that shows up beneath a chatroom to let you enter story mode/VN mode), see [Setting up Sequential Chatrooms](Setting-up-Sequential-Chatrooms.md).